Parameter-free Separable Lowest-order Non-relativistic Hamiltonian for Helium Atom: Abstract

 \section{Abstract}

 Electron-electron correlation forms the basis of difficulties encountered in many-body physics.
-Accurate treatment of the correlation problem is likely to unravel some nice physical properties of matter embedded in this correlation.
-In an effort to tackle this many-body problem, a symmetry-dependent partition function for the correlation energy between two interacting states of helium atom is suggested in this study.
-Using this partition function, a simple parameter-free pseudopotential for a two-electron system is derived.
-The groundstate, singly and doubly excited state non-relativistic energies generated by the potential are in good comparison with literature values.
+Accurate treatment of the correlation problem is likely to unravel some nice physical properties of matter embedded in the correlation.
+In an effort to tackle the many-body problem, an empirically determined symmetry-dependent partition fraction for the electron-electron interaction energy between two interacting states of helium atom is suggested in this study.
+Using the partition fraction and the lowest-order approximation of the multipole series expansion of the electron-electron interaction, a simple parameter-free pseudopotential for a two-electron system is derived.
+The groundstate, singly and doubly excited state non-relativistic energies generated by the pseudopotential are in reasonable agreement with literature values.